4ndr3lu15/RTDT/docs/source/index.rst

-Welcome to PQMEC SSL-EL's documentation!
+Welcome to Lumache's documentation!
 ===================================

-This is a test repository just to showcase.
+**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::